- 1 Purpose

 - to assist staff members to develop and evaluate their teaching approaches and practices, by gaining feedback from students about their teaching practices, and the perceptions of students about aspects of the learning and teaching environment;

-- as a basis for discussion between supervisors and staff in performance reviews conducted in accordance with Human Resources Policy and Procedures Performance Planning and Review;
+- as a basis for discussion between supervisors and staff in performance reviews conducted in accordance with the People Portfolio Policy and Procedures Performance Planning and Review;

-- by the staff member concerned, for professional development purposes, or in processes relating to promotion, in accordance with provisions specified in University of Southern Queensland Enterprise Agreement and Human Resources Performance, Development and Recognition Policy.
+- by the staff member concerned, for professional development purposes, or in processes relating to promotion, in accordance with provisions specified in University of Southern Queensland Enterprise Agreement and the People Portfolio Performance, Development and Recognition Policy.

 - The results of SELT and SERE, aggregated by course codes or discipline group as appropriate, will be posted on the University web site as required by DEST regulations.